learn-academy-2022-delta/week-4-assessment-AriseSon/interview-questions.md

   Your answer: Props in react is a keyword.
 Props is used to pass information from one arguement to the next.

   Researched answer:

-  Props short for properties is a keyword in React for passing information from one component to another.
-Props are only passed in one direction, from parent to child and cannot be updated, they are "read only.
+  Props in React are used to pass data and behavior to another component.
+Props only can be passed in one direction from parent component to child component.

 2. What is a DOM event?